sgmarkowski/blue-team-projects/README.md

-\# LetsDefend Labs

-This folder contains my hands-on blue team labs and exercises completed through the LetsDefend SOC Analyst training platform.

-Each subfolder includes a specific lab scenario, along with supporting documentation, screenshots, and analysis steps I followed to investigate and respond to alerts.

-\## Completed Labs

-\- \*\*SOC146 - Phishing Mail Detected\*\*

-&nbsp; Analysis of a phishing email alert including evidence review, email headers, and user impact.

-\## More labs coming soon...
+# Blue Team Projects Portfolio

+Welcome to my Blue Team Projects repository!
+This repository contains a collection of cybersecurity labs, investigations, and hands-on exercises focused on blue team operations, incident response, and threat analysis.

+## Repository Structure

+- **letsdefend/** — A folder containing detailed SOC analyst labs completed through the LetsDefend platform, including investigation notes, file analysis, sandboxing, and remediation steps.
+- *(More folders coming soon as I continue to expand my portfolio.)*

+## Purpose

+This repository serves as a centralized portfolio showcasing my practical skills in threat detection, malware analysis, phishing investigations, and endpoint security through real-world simulated exercises.

+Feel free to explore the folders for detailed walkthroughs and documented evidence of my cybersecurity journey.

+---

+*Last updated: August 2025*